Sustainable Elgin Community Grant

 - Does the project address at least one of the focus areas in the Elgin Sustainability Action Plan or the Metropolitan Mayors Caucus' Greenest Region Compact 2?

 - Proposals must target, at a minimum, residents, neighborhoods or businesses located in Elgin.
 Preference may be given for projects that target traditionally unengaged populations.

 The ESC will score all grant applications.
 Successful applicants demonstrate strong management, innovation, environmental impact, community education, and financial feasibility.
 A total of 21 points are available during the scoring process.
-A minimum 15 points are required to recommend to the City Council that they award a grant.
+A minimum 15 points are required to recommend awarding the grant.

 Grant recipients will be reimbursed for approved expenses following the completion of the project, subject to compliance with the provisions of the grant application, guidelines, and agreement.
 All receipts and a copy of the required project report must be submitted in order to receive the final payment.
 Inability to pay for all reimbursable expenses should not be a barrier to applying, and the Commission will work with recipients to identify alternatives.

 The Sustainability Commission wants to share your successes and lessons learned with others.
 One of the requirements of this program is measurement of the impact of your project.
 Recipients will be required to complete a project report before receiving their final grant reimbursement.